Skip to Content

 Which Batteries are Recyclable?

-You've just replaced your car battery all by yourself at home for the first time and pat yourself on the back for a job well done.
-You suddenly realize that you have no idea what to do with the old battery sitting on your garage floor.
-What do I do with the old battery?
+You just finished replacing your car battery all by yourself and pat yourself on the back for a job well done.
+But wait a minute, what do you do with the old battery currently sitting on the garage floor?
 Can I throw it away?
 Is there somewhere that will recycle it?
-I have a drawer full of other old batteries, what do I do with those?
-Keep reading to discover all the ways you can dispose of batteries and which batteries must be recycled.
+Continue reading to discover how you can properly dispose of batteries and which batteries must be recycled.

 What Batteries Can I Recycle?